-The European Newsroom (enr) is a cooperation project between news agencies from all over Europe – dpa, AFP, AGERPRES, ANP, ANSA, APA, ATA, Belga, BTA, EFE, Europa Press, FENA, HINA, MIA, PAP, STA, Tanjug, TASR and UKRINFORM.
+The European Newsroom (enr) is a cooperation project between news agencies from all over Europe – AFP, AGERPRES, AMNA, ANSA, ANP, APA, ATA, Belga, BTA, CTK, dpa, EFE, Europa Press, FENA, HINA, Lusa, MIA, PAP, Ritzau, STA, Tanjug, TASR, TT and UKRINFORM.
 The participating agencies have opportunities for training, further education and the joint development of journalistic standards.
 Tools such as fact checks and verification help to uphold quality journalism by counteracting the growing dissemination of disinformation and propaganda.
 Through the enr, the European agencies are given equal access to information, paving the way for comprehensive and diverse reporting across national borders.

 What's going on in Europe?